Want to be a Jockey?

 Complete a Level 2 Diploma

-If you want to embrace a professional career as a jockey, you will first need to complete a Level 2 diploma course with either the Northern Racing College or the British Racing School.
-Both are fully-residential courses, so they will require budding jockeys to stay at their facilities from start to finish of the training program.
-Either course will commonly take one year to complete, and there are limited spaces available.
+If you want to pursue a professional career as a jockey, you must first complete a Level 2 diploma course with either the Northern Racing College or the British Racing School.
+Both are fully residential courses, so they will require budding jockeys to stay at their facilities from start to finish of the training program.
+Either course will commonly take one year to complete, and limited spaces are available.

 Once you have received a diploma, you will then need to complete an 18-month apprenticeship of jockey training, and you will need to apply for a license to ride with other professional jockeys.